Homosexuality in Mexico: Pre-Columbian Mexico

 The majority of information on the pre-Columbian peoples comes from the reports of the Spanish conquest.
 These accounts must be taken with caution, given that the accusation of sodomy was used to justify the conquest, along with other accusations real or invented, such as human sacrifice, cannibalism, or idolatry.
 Given that the defenders of the natives manipulated the information to their opinion as much as those who were opposed by them, some trying to minimize the incidence of sodomy and others exaggerating the stories, it proves impossible to get an adequate picture of homosexuality in pre-Columbian Mexico.
 The historian Antonio de Herrera arrived at that conclusion as early as 1601.

 The Maya

 The Maya were relatively tolerant of homosexuality.
-It is known that there were orgies among the Maya that included homosexual sex, but for sodomy you would be condemned to death in a fiery furnace.
+It is known that there were orgies among the Maya that included homosexual sex, though sodomy was punishable by death.

 Mayan society considered homosexuality preferable to premarital heterosexual sex, so the nobles got sexual slaves for their children.

 The Mexica

-The Mexica or Aztecs were extremely intolerant of homosexuality, even though some of their public rituals had homoerotic overtones.
-Thus, for example, they worshipped the goddess Xochiquétzal, who reduced her masculine appearance, with the name of Xochipilli, and protected male prostitution and homosexuality.
-The mythical history of the Aztec people was divided into four "worlds", of which the previous had been "an easy, weak life, of sodomy, perversion, of the dance of the flowers and of adoration to Xochiquétzal", in which the "masculine virtues of war, management and wisdom" were forgotten.
-It is possible that this story made reference to the Toltecs.
-The author Richard Texler, in his book Sex and the Conquest, stated that the Aztecs converted some of the conquered enemies into sex slaves, following the metaphor that penetration is a sign of power.

-Mexica law punished sodomy with the gallows, impalement for the active homosexual, extraction of the entrails through the anal orifice for the passive homosexual, and death by garrote for the lesbians.

-Some authors state that these strict laws were not used in practice and that homosexuals were relatively free.
-For example, they cite Spanish chronicles that speak of widespread sodomy that included children of up to 6 years or of children dressed like women to practice prostitution.
-The chronicles also speak of religious acts in which sodomy was practiced.

-The existence of lesbianism is testified to by the Nahuatl word "patlacheh", which designates a woman who carries out masculine activities, including the penetration of other women, as revealed in the General history of the matters of New Spain by Bernardino de Sahagún.